yaseenmohamd/mystreamlit-app/README.md

 ## Map Visualization

 For map visualization to work properly, the app looks for:
-- A GeoPackage file with gemeinde boundaries (included in the data folder)
+- A GeoPackage file with gemeinde boundaries (included in the data folder), which must be present for map visualizations
-- The gemeinde names in your CSV file should match those in the GeoPackage
+- The gemeinde names in the CSV file should match those in the GeoPackage